MySelfDharmatej/My_Gen_AI_Text/README.md

-# 🤖 MyGenAI Avatar – Personal AI Assistant Web App
+# 🤖 MyGenAI Avatar – MY Gen AI Text

 **MyGenAI Avatar** is a sleek, interactive web application showcasing a personalized generative AI assistant built using Gradio, HTML, CSS, and JavaScript.
 This app acts as a showcase of modern GenAI technologies like OpenAI, LangChain, Hugging Face, PlayHT, and Google Colab.